Cantera/cantera-website/pages/install/install.rst

                               href=conda-install.html
                   :tagname: a

-                  Conda (Highly Recommended)
+                  Conda / All platforms (Highly Recommended)

                .. container:: card-body

-                  Install the Cantera Python interface with Conda (Highly recommended for all users)
+                  Install the Cantera Python or MATLAB interface with Conda (Highly recommended for all users)

             .. container:: card